 Founded by American science-fiction writer L Ron Hubbard in the 1950s, the Church of Scientology has been embroiled in controversy for most of its brief existence, whether battling the IRS for tax-exempt status, deflecting accusations of abuse or former members snagging headlines about the questionable behavior of its celebrity members.
-With only eight countries extending Scientology official recognition as a religion, the world is decidedly skeptical about Scientology’s legitimacy.
+With only a small number of countries extending Scientology official recognition as a religion, the world is decidedly skeptical about Scientology’s legitimacy.
 But is all the skepticism warranted?

 Below, we’ll explore three reasons why Scientology is a religion like any other, and three ways Scientology falls short of the mark.